tarwn/lessthandot-hugo/blogs/content/posts/2012-05-03-sql-azure-how-to-rebuild.md

 <pre>Tablename	Indexname	index_type_desc	avg_fragmentation_in_percent	page_count
 Test	        ix_Test_bla	CLUSTERED INDEX	34.4827586206897                 58</pre>

-Now it is time to &#8216;fix' the index, we can either defragment/reorganize or rebuild the index
+Now it is time to 'fix' the index, we can either defragment/reorganize or rebuild the index

 sql
 ALTER INDEX ix_Test_bla ON [dbo].[Test] REORGANIZE